Check dhcp-scope-usage

 Usage Examples

-Remote usage, for example on a Linux server:
+Remote usage, for example from a Linux server:

 Output: